ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

   - "Uncle Samuel" *may* be a reference to Charles M. Pine's brother, [Samuel Mills Pine](https://www.findagrave.com/memorial/180274612/samuel-mills-pine) (26 Nov 1814 to 14 Mar 1880), a carriage maker in Hempstead.
 Another possibility is Elmira's brother Samuel W. Loper, but at least at the time of his father Luther Loper's death, Samuel Loper was living in Newstead, Erie County NY.

-  - I asked Martha if she thought "Burty" could be a reference to Albert Burt Pine, and her reply: "I wanted to caution you about "Burty" because there were great numbers of Alberts on both sides of my family in those days -- so it looked to me from other letters I have (totally unrelated to your side of the family--or maybe not) that the Burty of this letter was from the Hull family up in Connecticut, i.e. Charles's family, not Juliett's."
+  - I asked Martha if she thought "Burty" could be a reference to Albert Burt Pine, and her reply: "I wanted to caution you about "Burty" because there were great numbers of Alberts on both sides of my family in those days -- so it looked to me from other letters I have (totally unrelated to your side of the family--or maybe not) that the Burty of this letter was from the Hull family up in Connecticut, i.e. Charles's [Shepard] family, not Juliett's."
 (09 Nov 2023, Martha Deed, personal correspondence.)

 </aside>
 </figure>